- Get up close to Lady Liberty (full name: Liberty Enlightening the World), America's enduring symbol of freedom

 - Access to Ellis Island and Ellis Island National Immigration Museum

 - Our Manhattan City Guide (with self-guided walking tour and more than $20 in discounts)

 - Entrance to the Statue of Liberty itself.
 Tickets for this are extremely limited (as in: sold out months in advance) and therefore not included

 How to use your tickets

-Please note that if you take the last boat you won't have time to visit the two islands.
+- If you take the last boat you won't have time to visit the two islands

 Ellis Island is one place where you don't want to miss the gift shop.
 There's a book containing all the last names of refugees who went through the Immigration Inspection Center between 1892-1954.
 It's neat to see whether your family passed through there.
 Mine did!